 About the University

-As the largest of the nine Massachusetts state universities and the tenth largest higher education institution (public or private) in the Commonwealth, Bridgewater State University serves a student population of 11,500, of which 95% hail from the Commonwealth and approximately 50% represent the first members of their families to go to college.
-A full position prospectus including details pertaining to the application and selection process can be found at www.bridgew.edu/presidentialsearch.
-The Presidential Search Committee will begin reviewing applications on August 1, 2014.
-Bridgewater State University is an affirmative action/equal opportunity employer and actively seeks to increase the diversity of its workforce.
+As the largest of the nine Massachusetts state universities and the tenth largest higher education institution (public or private) in the Commonwealth, Bridgewater State University serves a student population of 11,500, of which 95 percent hail from the Commonwealth and approximately 50 percent represent the first members of their families to go to college.
+A full prospectus including details pertaining to the application and selection process is available on this site.
+The Presidential Search Committee has invited four finalists to campus for comprehensive interviews starting the week of Oct.
+27. Complete information about them is also available on this site.